ProRedMax/ProRedMax/README.md

 # Hi there 👋
 My name is Maximilian Burger.
-I am currently attending the higher technical school [HTL 3 Rennweg][1] for IT in the capital city of Austria, Vienna.
-I am 18 years old and also work privately on my own projects to further my education.
-My current interests are software development, network technology and the Unreal Engine.
+I am 19 years old and have a big interest in the IT sector as an IT-Allrounder.
+My current interests are software development, network technology, and the Unreal Engine.
 You can find some of my public projects here on GitHub.

-I am currently working on my diploma thesis "ExamX".
-More information on [the diploma website](https://www.examx.at).
-In this project I am mostly working with Python.
-C# and Powershell.

 ## Interests/Skills
 - C#
 - Java
 - Python
-- Unreal Engine 4
 - Powershell
 - Javascript
+- Unreal Engine 4

 ## Contact me